 Keep going up by following the last set of stairs to the Kowloon Peak summit.

 This is the official top of Kowloon Peak, the highest peak in Kowloon!
-It’s official because there is a black and white triangulation station, and there is another triangulation station just behind the fenced area (not sure why there are two of these, though).
+It’s official because there is a black-and-white triangulation station, and another just behind the fenced area (not sure why there are two of these, though).

 Continue to follow the paved path.
 The path will lead you downhill towards Suicide Cliff.

-Descend to Suicide Cliff on Fei Ngo Shan
+Descend to the Suicide Cliff on Fei Ngo Shan

 After reaching the highest point of the mountain range, it is time to descend to the most dramatic and intimidating cliff in Hong Kong: Suicide Cliff.